Scroll down to find out more!

 We have the cross on the top but the sides of the yellow edges don't match the side colors yet.
 We need to put them in their final destinations.

-To sort this out we use an algorithm which swaps the Front-Up and the Left-Up adjacent edges.
+To sort this out we use an algorithm which swaps the Front-Up and the Left-Up adjacent edges marked with the arrow.